 Once I started reading about SPF, I came across a lot of details I wish I knew (or my mother knew) earlier.
 Soon after calculating the amount and manner my body would accept, I figured that all the red spots and burnt skin rashes weren’t a side effect of too much fun.
 In a recent study about people applying sunscreen daily, 19% developed adverse reactions and the majority of reactions were irritant in nature.
 They also complained about acne and stinging or burning of the eye area when applying sunscreen.

-It is also observed that after exposure to sunlight, many sunscreen chemicals undergo degradation and loose their photoprotective properties.
-Thus, even after applying sunscreen, your skin may be burnt, and covered with spots and rashes.
+It is also observed that after exposure to sunlight, many sunscreen chemicals undergo degradation and lose their photoprotective properties.
+Thus, even after wearing sunscreen, your skin may be burnt, and covered with spots and rashes.

 What Is The Solution?